abdullah-w-21/Squish/README.md

-# Squish
-browser-based image compression tool that respects your privacy

 # Squish 🎯

 A lightning-fast, browser-based image compression tool that respects your privacy.
 Compress and convert images instantly without uploading them to any server.